Azure/slm-innovator-lab/3_llmops-aistudio/3_2_prototyping/lab3.2_promptflow_en.md

 ### TOC
 - 1️⃣ Create a basic chat flow
-- 2️⃣ Integrate the finetuned phi3.5 endpoint into Python Node
+- 2️⃣ Integrate the fine-tuned phi3.5 endpoint into Python Node
 - 3️⃣ Create another model using LLM Node
 - 4️⃣ Interact with the Chat: Test and trace the chat flow